ngshaohui/pyclara/list_manipulation.md

 ### Differences with a `list`

-Iterables can only be consumed once
+Iterables can only be consumed once:

 ```python
 ls = [1, 2, 3, 4, 5]